masogit/amb-doc/docs/start/configuration.md

 Setting `adapter` to `false` will disable UCMDB adapter monitor from AM Browser.

-> If AM REST Service doesn't configure UCMDB connection, Adapter module of AM Browser will not work.
+> If AM REST Service does not configure the UCMDB connection, Adapter module of AM Browser will not work.